DmitriyWebDev/react-pet-project-1/README.md

 Application functionality:

-1) Add/Remove cities
+1) To Add/Remove cities through an user account
-2) Save data locally
+2) To Save data locally
-3) Automatically getting the weather data by user location - city/place, or city by default
+3) Automatically getting the weather data by user location - city/place, or a city by default